jitsi/handbook/docs/dev-guide/iframe.md

 }
 ```

-* **participantLeft** - event notifications about participants that leave the room.
-The listener will receive an object with the following structure:
+* **participantLeft** - provides event notifications about participants that leave the meeting room.

+The listener receives an object with the following structure:

 ```javascript
 {
     id: string // the id of the participant
 }
 ```

-* **participantRoleChanged** - event notification fired when the role of the local user has changed (none, moderator, participant).
-The listener will receive an object with the following structure:
+* **participantRoleChanged** - provides event notifications that fire when the local user role has changed (e.g., none, moderator, participant).

+The listener receives an object with the following structure:

 ```javascript
 {
     id: string // the id of the participant